pboardman/cmangos-utils/cmangos-classic-docker/README.md

 ### Building the CMaNGOS image yourself

-You first need to extract the maps, vmaps, mmaps and dbc from your WoW client [some info here](https://github.com/cmangos/mangos-classic/tree/master/contrib/extractor_binary) and place them in the cmangos-docker folder
+You first need to extract the maps, vmaps, mmaps and dbc from your WoW client [some info here](https://github.com/cmangos/mangos-classic/tree/master/contrib/extractor_binary) and place them in the cmangos-docker folder (if you don't want to extract them manually you can use [this docker image](../classic-client-extractor-docker))

 in the ` docker-compose.yml ` comment the line ` image: lacsap/cmangos-classic-server ` and uncomment the line ` #build: .  `